shrutiisharma/GalleryApp/README.md

 # Gallery App

-This is a simple Gallery Application to display images with labels.
+This is a Gallery Application to display images with labels and other features.

 ### With this application I have learnt various concepts, such as: